Online Reading Help for Struggling Readers | Parent Guide to the Right Support

 Why some families start with “help” instead of “program”

-The best at-home reading help online is the type of support that matches the child’s actual bottleneck.
-When you get that part right, the tools make much more sense.
+The best help for struggling readers at home is the kind of support that matches the child’s actual bottleneck.
+Once you get that part right, the tools make a lot more sense.

 What kind of online reading help does your child need?